enzokro/ca-embeds/README.md

 )
 ```

 Note that web endpoints might be overkill for your use case.
-Feel free to run modal locally for quicker experiments.
+Feel free to run Modal locally for quicker experiments.

 ## GPU Docker Images

 The file `ca-embeds/image.py` contains the docker image we use to run the modal endpoints.
 We use it to build an image with the following:
 - CUDA 12.4 devel on Ubuntu 22.04
 - Python 3.12
 - Flash-Attention

 I've tried many cloud GPUs, and the ease + customizability of Modal is by far the best.
 The above image.py file might seem verbose, but it shows how much power Modal provides.
 Getting the equivalent setup in other cloud providers is like pulling out teeth.